-As the mutawwa (Saudi Arabia’s religious police) cannot enter those areas, expat women living in Riyadh’s foreign residential areas do not have to adhere to the strict local standards there: the ‘modest’ dress code is abolished; both genders can mix freely during sports and other leisure activities; sometimes, there may even be home-brewed or smuggled booze for an expat-only party.
+As the mutawwa (Saudi Arabia’s religious police) cannot enter these areas, expat women living in Riyadh’s foreign residential areas do not have to adhere to the strict local standards there.
+The “modest” dress code is abolished; both genders can mix freely during sports and other leisure activities; sometimes, there may even be home-brewed or smuggled booze for an expat-only party.

-If you prefer a quiet evening in, you should get a decent Internet connection, buy a satellite dish, and stack up on books for living in Riyadh.
+If you prefer a quiet evening in, you should get a decent Internet connection, buy a satellite dish, and stack up on books.
 Most local TV programs are in Arabic, so if you are nowhere near fluent in the language, you may be glad to have other channels.

 As nice as your expat life in Riyadh may be inside your compound, it can feel somewhat stifling after a while.
 Venture outside for a change!
-Living in Riyadh – though a hassle for pedestrians – is actually a lot safer than the strict security measures at the compound gate can make it seem.
+Living in Riyadh – though a bit bothersome for pedestrians – is actually a lot safer than the strict security measures at the compound gate can make it seem.
 Due to the religious and cultural restrictions on public life in Riyadh, there are no movie theaters or stage performances, but the city has some sights of interest.